-South Korea has an ideal of a knowledge and information based economy broadened through e-commerce and the developments are planned in detail to apply a two phased plan towards that goal.
+South Korea has an idea of a knowledge and information-based economy broadened through e-commerce and the developments are planned in detail to apply a two-phased plan towards that goal.
 They had a 5 key policy established in 2002.
 The main objectives were:

 - To prepare a regulatory framework for e-trade, e-notarization and so on,